okfde/fcdocs-annotate/README.md

 ## Main concept

 The idea behind this application is that users can annotate documents with predefined, customisable features.
 These features can be e.g: This document is a letter or this document has been redacted.
 Users have to decide for each document whether it has this feature or not.
-If there are enough documents with a certain feature (e.g. letters), this feature is ready.
+If there are enough documents with a certain feature (e.g. letters), this feature is done.

 For a final annotation, at least two identical annotations from two different users are needed.
 If there are only two different annotations, a third annotation is needed and the majority decides on the final annotation.